develhope-java23/EsercitazioniCheckpoint2/Simulazione9.md

 1. Declare a class Battery with the following variables and methods:
 - capacity: int
   - Capacity must be positive, throw an exception instead
-- apply(ElectricBike):
-  - Recharges the car via the method recharge, passing the value of capacity as parameter
-  -

 2. Declare a class ElectricBike with the following variables and methods:
 - energy: int
 - speed: int
--
+- batteries: List<Battery>
 - position: int
   - All variables are initialized to 0
+- attach(Battery)
+  - Add the battery to the list "batteries".
-- recharge(int value)
+- recharge()
-  - Increases the energy by "value".
-If value is <= 0, throw an exception
+  - Increases the energy by the sum of the batteries capacities.
+If no batteries are present, throw an exception.
 - accelerate()
   - Increases the speed by energy * 0.2, then decreases energy by the same value
 - move()